21 Reasons Why You May Be Bleeding Between Periods

 Bleeding between periods can be both frustrating and concerning.
 More often than not however, spotting is not indicative of a serious medical issue.
 Noting the timing of the spotting, how long it lasts, and other relevant details such as blood colour and consistency, can help determine what's causing it.
-It's not always clear when you are spotting - to identify the difference between that and menstrual bleeding, check out our previous post here.
+It's not always clear when you are spotting - to identify the difference between that and menstrual bleeding, check out our guide to spotting vs menstrual bleeding.

 For many girls, the first few years of menstruating are a confusing and unpredictable haze of painful and irregular menstrual cycles.
 Spotting during this time is normal, whilst the reproductive system figures out the nuances of menstruation.